TL;DR

 Your options depend on the level of cover you have:

 Navigating this process can be daunting.
-An expert broker like WeCovr, known for high customer satisfaction, can be an invaluable ally, not just in finding the right policy initially, but in providing guidance if you need to make a complex claim.
+An expert broker like WeCovr, known for high customer satisfaction, can be an invaluable ally, not just in finding a strong fit for your needs initially, but in providing guidance if you need to make a complex claim.

 While the MIB levy is an unavoidable part of your premium, there are many other factors within your control that can help you find the best car insurance provider and lower your costs.